 Feasibility study indicates that a small modular reactor could reduce the carbon footprint of 4th Canadian Division Support Base (4 CDSB) Petawawa by over 40 per cent and help meet the Department of National Defence’s emissions reductions targets

-Chalk River, ON – June 02, 2022 – Small modular reactors (SMR) could provide clean, economic and reliable energy to the 4 CDSB Petawawa, helping reduce reliance on fossil fuels and enabling energy security, according to a recent study completed by Canadian Nuclear Laboratories (CNL) under a Memorandum of Understanding between the Department of National Defense (DND) and Atomic Energy of Canada Limited (AECL).
+Chalk River, ON – June 02, 2022 – Small modular reactors (SMR) could provide clean, economic and reliable energy to the 4 CDSB Petawawa, helping reduce reliance on fossil fuels and enabling energy security, according to a recent study completed by Canadian Nuclear Laboratories (CNL) under a Memorandum of Understanding between the Department of National Defence (DND) and Atomic Energy of Canada Limited (AECL).
 Specifically, the study examined the feasibility of providing energy, both electrical and thermal from a SMR located at Chalk River Laboratories to achieve several goals for 4 CDSB Petawawa, including reaching net-zero by 2050 in alignment with Canada’s Climate Plan and reducing the Base’s reliance on and use of diesel fuel.

 Smaller in footprint than conventional reactors, SMRs are increasingly being considered as a safe and reliable option to provide energy in remote or off-grid locations or when energy independence is needed, such as disaster relief or during extended power outages.
 Inherently more flexible in operations, SMRs could be used in a range of applications, including local area electricity production, heating, industrial steam, hydrogen production, or desalination of water.